-Private Room: Have your own room, subject to availability, for a supplemental cost of $820.
-After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $1,525 per person .
+After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 This tour begins in Reykjavik in the late afternoon on Day 1.
-Your international flight will arrive at Iceland’s Keflavík International Airport and you’ll make your own way to the group hotel in Reykjavik.
-The tour ends on Day 10 where you can book your outbound flight to depart any time.
-It is up to you to arrange your own transportation to the international airport to catch your departing flight.
+Your international flight will arrive at Iceland’s Keflavík International Airport and an airport transfer is included in your trip.
+A shared shuttle will transport you from Keflavík International Airport to your Reykjavik hotel.
+The same service will be provided for your departure on the last day of the tour on Day 10.
+You can book your outbound flight to depart any time.

 Travelers should feel comfortable walking two to four miles over the course of each day, remaining on their feet for long periods of time, and sometimes walking on uneven terrain.
 This overland circumnavigation journey around Iceland requires some long driving days up to 5 hours, which will be broken up with sites and activities.